Questions and Answers

 A: The term “minor” is really in the eye of the beholder.
 A medical need that one family considers to be “minor” might be overwhelming to another family.
 That being said, most parents who are open to “minor” needs feel more comfortable with medical needs that are correctable or easily managed on a daily basis such as cleft lip/palate, limb differences/deformities, uro/genital needs, heart conditions and issues that have already been treated in China.
 Gladney has placed children with minor needs, as well as children with more significant medical needs such as spina bifida, cerebral palsy, Down syndrome, complicated heart defects and other medical conditions.

 Q: How does Gladney received referrals of children in the China program?

 A: For several years Gladney primarily received referrals of children from orphanages that were part of our “one to one” partnership relationships.
 However, on July 18, 2017, CCCWA issued an announcement to confirm that they will not continue the “one to one” partnership program any longer.
-There is a grace period for agencies to receive “partnership” referrals through Dec.
-21, 2017 for any child’s file that has been successfully processed by the province where the child resides.
-Gladney expects to continue to receive profiles through 2017 from our partnerships.
-The other option for receiving referrals from China is through the Shared List, which is a database available to agencies with current China programs.
+Now, families receive a referral from China through the Shared List, which is a database available to agencies with current China programs.
 New referrals are added to the Shared List on a regular basis and can be matched to families in the program.
+Gladney also maintains a designated list of waiting children that our agency advocates for.
 Younger children with more minor needs are available only for families that have a dossier logged in with CCCWA.
+This program may take multiple years for matching.
 Additional options for receiving referrals may be clarified in the future by CCCWA.